saferpay/jsonapi/texts/ChapterAliasStore.md

 	</span>
 </td>
 <td class="col-sm-8">
-	<div style="padding-bottom: 10px">Expiration date / time of the generated token in ISO 8601 format in UTC.
-After this time, the token won’t be accepted for any further action.</div>
+	<div style="padding-bottom: 10px">Expiration date / time of the generated token in ISO 8601 format in UTC.<br> After this time is exceeded, the token will not be accepted for any further actions except Asserts.</div>
 	<i class="small text-muted">
 					<span>Example: 2015-01-30T13:45:22.258+02:00</span>
 	</i>